aibrite/jdash-docs/src/client/getting-started.md

     })
 }
 ```
-Call this function when page loads or user creates a new dashboard.
+Uncomment this function when page loads / user creates a new dashboard so that dashboard list is updated.

 ### Step 7: Download source code
 Source code of this guide can be found at this [GitHub Repo](https://github.com/aibrite/jdash-tutorial).